sakshiarora04/social-networking-api/README.md

 # Social Networking Api

 This is API platform for social networking application where users can share their thoughts, react to friend's thoughts, and create a friend list.
-It uses Express.js for routing, a MongoDB database, the Mongoose ODM to handle large amounts of data with unstructured data.
+It uses Express.js for routing, a MongoDB database, the Mongoose ODM to handle large amounts of unstructured data.

-There are routes for doing the functions and all routes has been tested on insomnia:
+There are routes for doing functions and all routes has been tested on insomnia:

 **USER**